• Skip to main content

 I love that the story draws from the author/illustrator’s own experience.
 I’ve included a photo of the inside flap from the hardcover edition (see below) so you can read more about how her journey informed this story.

 My favorite parts of this book are how the story starts and then how it develops.
 How the character keeps her own identify and how she shares it with her new classmates.
-She finds a way to become part of her new country, but she doesn’t give up her sense of self from the country she came from.
+She also finds a way to become part of her new country, but she doesn’t give up her sense of self from the country she came from.
 It’s very brave and strong – a nice character for children to have as a role model.

 This book is lovely and not to be missed!
 A very kind and thoughtful story!